School Stream Monitoring Program

 Every fall and spring, WEN provides student field days at local creeks and rivers to gather physical, biological and chemical data.
-Measurements are based on Montana Volunteer Water Monitoring Project protocols and include temperature, pH, dissolved oxygen, as well as other stream-health indicators such as turbidity, nutrients and aquatic life.
-Participating students learn the importance of watershed stewardship and the implications of ‘polluted’ waterways while collecting data.
+Measurements are based on Montana Volunteer Water Monitoring Project protocols including biological, physical, and chemical, as well as other stream-health indicators such as turbidity, nutrients and aquatic life.
+Participating students learn the importance of watershed science, monitoring, and long-term stewardship.

-Groundwater/Aquifer education focuses on the connection between ground, surface and drinking water using groundwater flow models donated by the Missoula Water Quality District.
-WEN offers age specific lessons that allow students to explore what makes an aquifer, Missoula’s aquifer, and how ground, surface, and drinking water connect in Missoula.
+Groundwater/Aquifer education focuses on the connection between ground, surface and drinking water using groundwater flow models provided by the Missoula Water Quality District and Missoula Water.
+WEN offers introductory groundwater/aquifer topics for students to explore.
+WEN’s lessons feature Missoula’s aquifer and how ground, surface, and drinking water connect in Missoula.

 WEN launched the Milltown Dam Journeys program in the fall of 2005, in response to questions and concerns from teachers and students about the former Milltown Dam and the status of Clark Fork River.
 This program has evolved as the removal of the dam began and now is offered as an interactive history lesson about the dam, its removal and its future as a state park.
 This program also includes a trip to the dam overlook and the historical reservoir site to see all the restoration efforts that have taken place, first hand.

 WEN created AIS lessons response to the detection of aquatic invasive species in Montana.
 In collaboration with an AIS consultant and local high school teachers, we developed the Columbia Headwaters Education Kit for AIS (CHEK 4 AIS), a curriculum and series of eight activities compiled in an educational trunk.
 In addition to the high school program, WEN offers AIS as an extension to middle school stream monitoring programs in Missoula and the Flathead Indian Reservation.
 Read about AIS on our blog!